SimonCoste/SimonCoste.github.io/posts/papers.md

 - [Spline smoothing is almost kernel smoothing](https://sites.stat.washington.edu/courses/stat527/s14/readings/Silverman_Annals_1984.pdf), a striking paper by Silverman (1984), and [its generalization](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8611353) by Ong, Milanfar and Getreuer (2019).
 Global optimization problems (such as interpolation) can be approximated by local operations (kernel smoothing).

 ## Deep Learning techniques and architectures

+- [The ADAM optimizer](https://arxiv.org/abs/1412.6980) by Kingma and Ba (2014).
+- [The BatchNorm paper](https://arxiv.org/abs/1502.03167) by Ioffe and Szegedy (2015).
+- [The LayerNorm paper](https://arxiv.org/pdf/1607.06450) by Ba et al. (2016).
+- [The Dropout paper](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf) by Srivastava et al. (2014).
 - [The AlexNet paper](https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf) by Krizhevsky, Sutskever, and Hinton (2012).
 - [Normalizing flows](https://proceedings.mlr.press/v37/rezende15.pdf) by Rezende and Mohamed (2015).
 They're not so popular now, but the paper is really a gem.
-- [The ADAM optimizer](https://arxiv.org/abs/1412.6980) by Kingma and Ba (2014).
-- [The BatchNorm paper](https://arxiv.org/abs/1502.03167) by Ioffe and Szegedy (2015).
-- [The LayerNorm paper](https://arxiv.org/pdf/1607.06450) by Ba et al. (2016).
 - [Invariant and equivariant graph networks](https://arxiv.org/pdf/1812.09902.pdf) by Maron et al. (2019).
 They compute the dimension of invariant and equivariant linear layers and study GNN expressivity.
 - [The original paper introducing generative diffusion models](https://arxiv.org/abs/1503.03585), by Sohl-Dickstein et al (2015)
 - [The second paper of diffusions](https://arxiv.org/abs/2011.13456) by Song et al (2020)